elifesciences/elife-xpub/docs/adr/0004-code-structure.md

 ## Consequences

-There will need to be coordination with the team in order to implment this structure.
+There will need to be coordination with the team in order to implement this structure.

 The outcome should result in: